 On the flip side of the coin, the health benefits may also support fertility health.
-Green tea is known to be concentrated with health benefiting antioxidants called polyphenols, the most read about polyphenol in green tea is Epigallocatechin Gallate (EGCG).
+Green tea is known to be concentrated with health benefiting antioxidants called polyphenols; the most read about polyphenol in green tea is Epigallocatechin Gallate (EGCG).
 Regular consumption of green tea may also increase the antioxidant capability of the blood.
 Antioxidants are important for fertility because they reduce the formation of free radicals in the body.
-Free radicals damage cells, cause cell death and even damage DNA (eggs and sperm are cells).
+Free radicals damage cells, cause cell death, and can even damage DNA (eggs and sperm are cells).
 However, there are many ways to consume antioxidants other than drinking green tea.
-Berries, peppers and dark leafy green vegetables are all high in antioxidants.
+Berries, peppers, and dark leafy green vegetables are all high in antioxidants.

 Green tea also contains the amino acid L-theanine.
-In human-controlled trials L-theanine has been shown to provide a boost to the metabolic rate in humans (think weight management), support healthy insulin levels (think PCOS and diabetes) and have anti-anxiety effects.
+In human-controlled trials L-theanine has been shown to provide a boost to the metabolic rate in humans (think weight management), supports healthy insulin levels (think PCOS and diabetes), and has anti-anxiety effects.
 Lastly, the catechins in green tea may kill bacteria and inhibit viruses, potentially lowering the risk of infection.
-Anxiety, weight and insulin control, bacterial infections and even viruses can have an impact on a couples efforts to try to conceive.
+Anxiety, weight and insulin control, bacterial infections, and even viruses can have an impact on a couple’s efforts to try to conceive.